Here are the best — and worst — times to travel this Fourth of July weekend

 - Before noon or after 7 p.m.
 Saturday

-Top holiday destinations include Orlando; Seattle; New York; Anaheim; California, where Disneyland is; Anchorage, Alaska; Fort Lauderdale; Las Vega; Honolulu; Denver and Chicago.
+Top holiday destinations include Orlando; Seattle; New York; Anaheim, California, where Disneyland is located; Anchorage, Alaska; Fort Lauderdale, Florida; Las Vega; Honolulu; Denver, and Chicago.